abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 There is a great sutta (Ud 4:4) in which Sāriputta is sitting and meditating in the forest and Moggallāna, who is adept in psychic powers, sees this scene unfolding where there are two *yakkhas*, which is a type of celestial demon.
-They are flying along overhead and see Sariputta meditating in the forest.
+They are flying along overhead and see Sāriputta meditating in the forest.
 It is the day before the Full Moon Day, and monks have nicely shaved heads.